 Before/After School Childcare

 Before and After School Childcare for students in grades K-6 will be offered through the YMCA.
-Locations will be at each elementary and intermediate school.
+Locations will be at each elementary and two of the intermediate schools.
 (The Early Childhood Center will continue to offer preschool daycare.)
-More information on this program can be found by accessing the flyer.
+More information on this program can be found by accessing the YMCA website: indymca.org/youthdevelopment

 The Twenty-first Century Scholars Program began in 1990 as Indiana's way of raising the educational aspirations of low- and moderate-income families.
 The program aims to ensure that all Indiana families can afford a college education for their children.
 Income-eligible 7th and 8th graders who enroll in the program and fulfill a pledge of good citizenship to the state are guaranteed the cost of four years of undergraduate college tuition at any participating public college or university in Indiana.